turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Run `bundle exec rake` and make sure the test fails with `undefined method 'phone_numbers'`.
+Run `bundle exec rspec` and make sure the test fails with `undefined method 'phone_numbers'`.
 Now we're ready to create a `PhoneNumber` model and corresponding association in the `Person` model.

 #### Scaffolding the Phone Number Model